Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 Feel free to use `docker` instead, if you are more familiar with that tooling.

-With the tooling available we can now upload the skill.
+With the tooling available we can now upload the Skill.

 ```shell
 podman run -v ./haiku.wasm:/haiku.wasm pharia-skill publish -R registry.gitlab.aleph-alpha.de -r engineering/pharia-kernel/skills -u DUMMY_USER_NAME -p $GITLAB_TOKEN ./haiku.wasm